mfrobertson/mfrobertson.github.io/index.md

 toc_icon: "cog"
 ---

-Data scientist with a PhD in astrophysics, specialising in scalable analytics, modelling, and data-driven problem-solving.
+Data scientist/engineer with a PhD in astrophysics, specialising in scalable analytics, numerical modelling, and high-performance problem-solving.

 ___